Assist with Facial Treatments

 Prior knowledge that will help with this topic

-• Basic literacy and numeracy skills at Entry 2 level (or equivalent) to access the course materials.
+• Basic literacy and numeracy skills (Entry 2 level or equivalent) to understand course materials and complete written tasks.

 Key Terminology